itsecgary/CTFBot/README.md

 users on a Discord server.
 Currently, there are commands for CTFTime, CTFd APIs, and for team setup.

-This bot keeps track of what server members are doing for CTFs.
-There is a point system that awards points for when members compete with the team.
-The bot keeps track of statistics like number of competitions competed in, points (from point system), ranking on server, and more.
+This bot keeps track of what server members are doing for CTFs and how well they do.
+There is a point system that awards points for when members compete with a team on the server.
+The bot keeps track of statistics like number of competitions competed in, points (from CTF point system), ranking on server, and more.

 Future Platform Integration:
 - CTFx
 - rCTF
 - XCTF
 - redCTF
+- RACTF

 ## Functionality
 There are three types of command groups for CTFBot:

-`!help rank`
+`>help rank`
-info for all leaderboard commands
+leaderboard commands

-`!help ctftime`
+`>help ctftime`
-info for all ctftime commands
+ctftime commands

-`!help ctf`
+`>help ctf`
-info for all ctf commands
+ctf commands

-`!help`
+`>help`
 print **this** help menu